jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 (It is supposed to be about the smaller line, that appears to dissect the longer line.)

-A straight mark might be used to indicate that a symbol would be __Public__, or accessible.
+A straight mark might be used to indicate that a symbol might be __Public__, or accessible.

 The straight mark might be connected to a symbol as follows: